vmware/vcf-security-and-compliance-guidelines/security-advisories/vmsa-2025-0013/README.md

 ### 16. If I update ESX, do I have to update VMware Tools?

 This advisory addresses several distinct issues across different components.
-Broadcom strongly recommends that you update all affected components.
+To completely resolve the issues identified in this advisory, Broadcom strongly recommends that you update all affected components.

 ### 17. Are the fixed VMware Tools bundled with ESX?